 First know your needs.
 Some are obvious—if you can’t climb stairs, you’ll need a place with a lift, not always available in European buildings; if you don’t speak the language at all, be sure the contact person speaks yours.
 Other questions to consider–will you use a kitchen, do you want linens changed often, can you find your way around the area fairly easily, will you know what to do in case of an emergency, do you need the security of someone on the site 24 hours a day?

 If you decide to rent, expect to spend some time filtering through the online choices.
-Three major agencies, Vacation Rentals By Owner, HomeAway and Airbnb, have systems set up for easy navigating and viewing the apartments and homes.
+Three major agencies, Airbnb, HomeAway and VRBO, have systems set up for easy navigating and viewing the apartments and homes.
 Most are just as they’re shown on the website, but the adage applies: if it sounds too good (and cheap) to be true, it is.
 Also, the site charges a fee and usually a refundable security deposit.
 Often there’s a minimum stay of 3 nights or a week.
 The usual payment is a deposit of one-half the total cost to reserve the rental, with the rest payable upon arrival.
 Cancellation cost is at least the agency’s fee and sometimes more.
 After finding the places that meet your requirements (for me they include a quiet location, a lift, and a bit of a view) comes the harder part, narrowing them down to the one that’s just right.
 So far, it has always been worth the effort, as our most recent trip showed.
 We have stayed in hotels, apartments, condos, villas, and rooms in private homes, and while some were better than others, we’ve been satisfied 90% of the time.
 That is mostly the result of advance research and knowing what we want.

 As rentals have become more common, they’ve raised wider issues.
 Should apartments be let on a regular basis, competing with hotels, without paying various fees and taxes?
 How are health, insurance, sanitation, and safety regulations affected?
 These questions have to be addressed, and some changes are already in place.
 More lie in the future, as travelers continue to look for variety in appealing lodgings.